trueos/pcbsd/src-qt5/docs/preinstall.rst

 The name and size of your :file:`.iso` file should appear and Brasero will indicate the size of the media.
 If you click on the "Properties" button, you can change some options, but it is fine to keep the default settings.
 When you are ready, click the "Burn" button and Brasero will burn your ISO.

-If you are familiar with using the command line on a FreeBSD or PC-BSD® system, you can use the :command:`growisofs` command line utility to burn the DVD.
+If you are familiar with using the command line on a FreeBSD or TrueOS® system, you can use the :command:`growisofs` command line utility to burn the DVD.
-This utility is included with the dvd+rw-tools FreeBSD port which is installed by default on a PC-BSD® system.
+This utility is included with the dvd+rw-tools FreeBSD port which is installed by default on a TrueOS® system.
 If that software is not yet installed on a
 FreeBSD system, issue this command as the superuser::

  pkg install dvd+rw-tools